 A swollen bony bump on the side of the big toe joint.
 Some patients will experience pain and tenderness over the swollen area in certain shoes and may see callus (hard skin) over the joint where it rubs on footwear.
 Many patients will also see changes to the foot shape with a progressive movement of the big toe over the top of the lesser toes or pushing the smaller toes towards the little toe.

-Research also suggests that bunions may run in families.
+It is thought that bunions (Hallux valgus) are largely genetic, but wearing badly fitting shoes is thought to make the condition worse.
 It is thought that bunions are more likely to occur in people with unusually flexible joints and this flexibility may be inherited.

 In some cases, certain health conditions, such as rheumatoid arthritis and gout, may also be responsible for the formation of bunions.
 These conditions cause pain and inflammation in the joints.